only-minkk/only-minkk.github.io/_docs/01-note.md

 ---
-title: "What is a Note?"
+title: "Quick-Start Guide"
-permalink: /docs/note/
+permalink: /docs/quick-start-guide/
-excerpt: "Describe the note page."
-layout: collection
-collection: docs
+excerpt: "How to quickly install and setup Minimal Mistakes for use with GitHub Pages."
-last_modified_at: 2023-04-27
+last_modified_at: 2021-06-07T08:48:05-04:00
 redirect_from:
   - /theme-setup/
 toc: true
 ---

-노트페이지는 저의 배움을 기록하는 공간입니다!

 Minimal Mistakes has been developed as a [Gem-based theme](http://jekyllrb.com/docs/themes/) for easier use, and 100% compatible with GitHub Pages when used as a remote theme.